 All residents in the Primary Care Program follow their own patient cohort in the Temple Internal Medicine Associates outpatient practice.
 Residents are expected to function as partners in a group practice with their co-residents and faculty supervisors.
 They are responsible for coordinating care with support staff, following up on results of laboratory and other studies they order, and answering messages from their primary care patients.

-The Primary Care Program director, Paul Williams, meets regularly with all residents in the program to discuss outpatient clinical skills, post-residency career planning, and research interests.
+The Primary Care Program director, Dr. Paul Williams, meets regularly with all residents in the program to discuss outpatient clinical skills, post-residency career planning, and research interests.
 In addition, efforts will be made to match residents with other faculty who share interests with the resident.
 Primary Care Track residents find another mentor in the community preceptor they work closely with, at another site outside of the Temple system

 Primary Care Program Specific Conferences